scuzzydude/asimov/asimov.md

 How valuable can something be if no one is responsible for it?

-This is the key to this system.
+This is the key to the system.
 Rather than value genius directly we will value responsibility.
 You don't have to be a genius to be responsible for genius.

 Passion is all that is required.